YoujunZhao/Awesome-Openclaw-Papers/README.md

 ## Notes

 - This list currently focuses on papers returned by the ArXiv query keyword **`openclaw`**.
-- `GitHub` and `Website` links are attached only when explicitly discoverable from paper metadata/abstract text.
+- `GitHub` links are attached only when explicitly discoverable from paper metadata/abstract text.